phoenixframework/phoenix/C_routing.md

 get "/", RootController, :index
 ```

 Then run `$ mix compile` at the root of your project.
-You will see the following warning from the compiler.
+You will see the following warning from the compiler:

 ```text
 web/router.ex:1: warning: this clause cannot match because a previous clause at line 1 always matches